-What to Hand In
+What to Hand In, for each Milestone

-- You are to hand in three files, with names my_allocator.h and my_allocator.c, which define and implement your memory allocator, and memtest.c, which implements the main program. [(THE HEADER FILE my_allocator.h WILL LIKELY NOT CHANGE FROM THE PROVIDED FILE.
-IF YOU NEED TO CHANGE IT, GIVE A COMPELLING REASON IN THE MODIFIED SOURCE CODE.)] - Hand in a file (called analysis.pdf, in PDF format) with the analysis of the effects on the performance of the system for increasing numbers of allocate/free operations.
-Vary this number by varying the parameters n and m in the Ackerman function.
+- You are to hand in three files, with names my\allocator.h and my\allocator.c, which define and implement your memory allocator, and memtest.c, which implements the main program. [(The header file my\allocator.h will likely not change from the provided file.
+If you need to change it, give a compelling reason in the modified source code.)] - Only for Milestone 3: Hand in a file (called analysis.pdf, in PDF format) with the analysis of the effects on the performance of the system for increasing numbers of allocate/free operations.
+Vary this number by varying the parameters a and b in the Ackerman function.
 Determine where the bottlenecks are in the system, or where poor implementation is affecting performance.
 Identify at least one point that you would modify in this simple implementation to improve performance.
 Argue why it would improve performance.
 The complete analysis can be made in 500 words or less, and one or two graphs.
 Make sure that the analysis file contains your name. - Grading of these MPs is a very tedious chore.
-These handin instructions are meant to mitigate the difficulty of grading, and to ensure that the grader does not overlook any of your efforts. - Failure to follow the handing instructions will result in lost points.
+These hand-in instructions are meant to mitigate the difficulty of grading, and to ensure that the grader does not overlook any of your efforts. - Failure to follow the handing instructions will result in lost points.